Squarespace Review: What You Need To Know

 Each template is responsive— which means it's mobile friendly.
 Your template shrinks down to your device size while still retaining it's style.

-One thing to be aware of: features occasionally differ between templates.
-For example: some templates don't support Quick View or Image Zoom features for ecommerce.
+One thing to be aware of: features differ between Squarespace templates.
+For example, some templates don't support Quick View or Image Zoom features for ecommerce and other features don't let you customize the mobile style.
+This could surprise and frustrate if you don't know about it ahead of time.

 Squarespace has the best ecommerce of any website builder— but Squarespace isn't a pure ecommerce website builder— it's also for non-ecommerce websites.